 - Popular use cases: Businesses in agriculture, manufacturing, or construction

-9. Distribution centres
+9. Distribution centers

-Distribution centres are essentially transit points that streamline the flow of goods from suppliers to end customers.
+Distribution centers are essentially transit points that streamline the flow of goods from suppliers to end customers.
 They are designed for the quick intake, sorting, and redistribution of goods to retail outlets or direct customers.
 This makes them a crucial link in the supply chain with immense potential for growth and rapid processing times.

 - Growth potential: High, as they can support the expansion of retail outlets and direct to consumer delivery